How to Choose the Best Online Concert Platform [2024 Update]

 13. StreamYard

-StreamYard is a little bit different than the other online concert platforms that we’ve covered since it is an in-browser streaming solution.
-This platform is relatively basic, but it will get the job done for music events that are on the smaller or simpler side.
+StreamYard is a little bit different from the other platforms that we’ve covered since it’s an in-browser streaming solution.
+This platform is relatively basic, but it’ll get the job done for music events that are on the smaller or simpler side.

-Since StreamYard is an in-browser live music streaming platform, it provides a wide range of functionality without requiring any downloads.
+Since StreamYard is a cost-effective option, streaming platform to experience live music, it provides a wide range of functionality without requiring any downloads.

 Another notable aspect of StreamYard is the collection of brand customization features.
 Many users find these tools to be the most valuable.